UGLI Webinar Series: Whitehat SEO CEO Interview

 - How did you do what you did?

-Well, I told them and I said, you do this and you do that and they said, well I'm not really interested in being told, I need somebody to do it for me.
+Well, I told them and I said, you do this and you do that and they said, well I'm not interested in being told, I need somebody to do it for me.

 I needed some separation and I started looking around.
-We were members of a business networking group at the time and we were talking to somebody, I can't even remember who it was a small architect firm and they say, oh well, we're in this building called Ugli and I said, what on earth is that?
+We were members of a business networking group at the time and we were talking to somebody, I can't even remember who it was a small architect firm and they said, oh well, we're in this building called Ugli and I said, what on earth is that?
 They said, well, you know it's in White City.
 I said, well, actually that's good.
 That's where I live.
 I can walk to work.
 How do I find out about Ugli?
 Then we were introduced to Ugli and I applied and whatever it was.

 Three or four months later, we ended up with an office here.
 So it's been wonderful.
 It's been the perfect confluence of timing and ideas, people, facilities and everything else.
-It really helped us get started.
+It helped us get started.
 Whereas we at that stage, there was no way we could have afforded a regular office space and desks and all those kinds of things.
 It was just too early on.
 So that's how we got here.
-Really fantastic.
+Fantastic.

-And you've been here how long?
+And you've been here for how long?

 Oh gosh, that's a really good question.
 4 years.